gchaperon/deep-learning-project-config/README.md

 # deep-learning-project-config
 Repo to try out ideas on how to config a CLI for a project with multiple models and tasks.
-Trying out tools like click, typer, omegaconf, hydra, etc.
+Trying out tools like click, omegaconf, rich, etc.

 One of the problems I've faced when running deep learning experiments on many _tasks_ (a `LightningDataModule` for example) and models in the same project is